Avdbapi-1/avdb-all-in-one/README.md

+# Must download the file in release, do not use .zip file (with extension -main.zip) because the plugin cannot be updated later.
 # AVDB All In One

 A comprehensive WordPress plugin for managing and installing AVDB packages (plugins and themes) with automatic updates and smart detection.